HritwikSinghal/Youtube-Thumbnail-Downloader/README.md

 # Youtube_Thumbnail_Downloader

-Download, then resize, then crop Youtube Video Thumbnails, by simply providing ID of the videos
+Download, then resize, then crop Youtube Video Thumbnails, by simply providing ID of the videos in a txt file.

 This will download 1280 * 720 image, then resize it to the cofiguration specified (900 * 600 by default), then crop 500*500 middle portion of image